JoniKarta/Linkedlist/README.md

 ## Prerequisites

-knowledge in c porgramming and basic understanding of pointers.
+knowledge in c programming and basic understanding of pointers.

 ## What inside